 Owners can keep small pets (cats, dogs, goldfish…) in their apartments.
 Pets will not be allowed in the coliving areas, but each block has a direct entrance that can be used to get pets in/out of the building.

 Pets that cause issues with other guests or owners, like frequent noise or smell issues, will be asked to leave the property.
 Also aggressive pets will be banned on the first offense.
 Owners will be responsible for damages that their pets cause to the building or landscaping.
-The specific way how these conflicts will be mediated will be describe in the co-op rules, but expect that we will make these rules binding via restrictive covenants.
+The specific way how these conflicts will be mediated will be describe in the co-op rules, but expect that we will have binding rules for all the common cases.

 Owners will be able to decide if their units should be rented out as pet-friendly - and if there is an additional charge for pets to cover possible damages to their apartment.